 Embedded deeply with the multi-cultural influences, Goa transfixes the distinctive culture.
 Having been ruled by Hindus, Muslims, and Portuguese, the culture of Goa is reminiscent of past history.
 Strongly influenced by the west, folks of Goa have always had a broader mindset that embraces modernism and their religious fundamentalism is more embracing than rigid.
 Diversity in the culture of Goa can be noticed in two distinct divisions, North Goa, which is a party hub while South Goa is more hushed and tranquil.

 The secular state is a blend of Christians, Catholics, Hindus, and also Muslims that live together harmoniously.
 The most famous church in Goa is Basilica of Bom Jesus and Shri Mangeshi Temple is one of the most significant Hindu shrines.
 The folks of Goa are fun-loving, light-hearted, and laid back.
-They observe siesta which means pulling down the shutters from 1 to 4 to take rest.
+They observe siesta which means pulling down the shutters from 1 to 4 to take a rest.
 Also known as Rome of the East or The Miami of India, Goa is famous for its upbeat nightlife, perky carnivals, scenic marvels, pristine beaches, and exotic culinary culture.

 The hand-crafted items of Goa are vibrant and exquisite that captivates the fancies of tourists and locals.
 Displaying the rich handicrafts of India, the handicrafts are a mirror of the perennial beauty of the beach state and also have won the critical acclaim from the connoisseurs of the art world.
 The bamboo craft is one of the major craft industries of Goa.
 Mask carving is exclusive in Goa as it is done on coconut shells.